Michelle Palazzo

 In the spring of 2018, Chef Michelle joined Frenchette in Manhattan’s Tribeca neighborhood to lead the restaurant's pastry program.
 By July of that year, Frenchette received a glowing three-star review from New York Times’ restaurant critic, Pete Wells, and by December, Eater named Frenchette “New York's Restaurant of the Year.”
 The following spring in May of 2019, Frenchette won the James Beard Award for Best New Restaurant.

-Chef Michelle is currently the Director of Pastry Operations for both restaurants.
+Chef Michelle is currently the Director of Pastry Operations for all three restaurants as well as Frenchette Bakery and Café at the Whitney.
 The unique pastry menus that she has developed contain many tried and true favorites that stay on through the different seasons.